paulvi/SlimEnum/README.md

 	}
 ```

-apply it to variables, fields, methods return type and metho arguments
+apply it to variables, fields, methods return type and method arguments

 ```java
 class Test {